Helping-Hand-LLC/staft/README.md

     ```

   - _Example Response:_
+    ```json
+    { "success": true }
+    ```
   - _Possible Errors:_
     - org_id is not valid mongoose ObjectId
     - worker profile does not exist
     - organization does not exist
     - worker is not in this organization
+    - database connection errors
+    - worker is an admin and organization does not have another existing admin
+    - no users found for this organization

 #### Organization Events